kamranayub/kamranayub.github.io/input/posts/2020-05-23-building-excalibur-docs-typedoc-gatsby.md

 - Gatsby
 ---

 I help maintain the [Excalibur.js](https://excaliburjs.com) web-based game engine.
 Excalibur was written from the ground up in TypeScript.
-Since Excalibur hasn't yet reached 1.0, all of our documentation has been in the source code.
-Luckily, early on we started to adopt a tool called [Typedoc](https://typedoc.org) which could generate a rich documentation site for TypeScript-based projects.
+Luckily, early on we started to adopt a tool called [Typedoc](https://typedoc.org) which could generate a rich API documentation site for TypeScript-based projects.

 ## Linking to API Symbols

-Using TypeDoc, we could build richer documentation with embedded Markdown documents.
+ TypeDoc, we could build richer documentation with embedded Markdown documents.
 It also has a compelling feature to do [link to API symbols](http://typedoc.org/guides/doccomments/#symbol-references) using a `[[symbolName]]` or `{@link symbolName}` syntax.
 This was awesome because we could write "user-facing" documentation and easily create maintainable links to the raw API symbols.

 Since we could separate user-facing documentation into separate `.md` files, TypeDoc allowed us to use `[[include:file.md]]` directives to keep our documentation separate from the source code.